ANEK Lines: ANEK-Superfast

-On 7 June 2011 ANEK Lines and Superfast Ferries created a joint venture for the Piraeus-Heraklion and the Patra-Igoumenitsa-Ancona routes with two RO-PAX ships on the first route (the ANEK-owned Olympic Champion and the Superfast-owned Superfast XII) and three in the second route (the ANEK-owned Hellenic Spirit and the Superfast-owned Superfast VI and Superfast XI).
+On 7 June 2011, ANEK Lines and Superfast Ferries created a joint venture for the Piraeus–Heraklion and the Patras–Igoumenitsa–Ancona routes.
+This involved two RO-PAX ships on the first route (the ANEK-owned Olympic Champion and the Superfast-owned Superfast XII) and three on the second route (the ANEK-owned Hellenic Spirit and the Superfast-owned Superfast VI and Superfast XI).